Dumitru-Cristina/Proiect-Practic-Testare-Manuala/README.md

 ## 1.7 Test Completion

 * Exit criteria was evaluated and passed
-* The traceability matrix was generated and can be found here: [Traceability matrix.xlsx]() (https://github.com/Dumitru-Cristina/Proiect-Practic-Testare-Manuala/blob/main/Traceability%20matrix.xlsx)
+* The traceability matrix was generated and can be found here: [Traceability matrix.xlsx]() (https://github.com/Dumitru-Cristina/Proiect-Practic-Testare-Manuala/blob/main/Traceability%20matrix.xlsx) [Traceability matrix]([https://pages.github.com](https://github.com/Dumitru-Cristina/Proiect-Practic-Testare-Manuala/blob/main/Traceability%20matrix.xlsx)
 * Test execution chart was generated, the final report shows that a number 2 tests have failed of a total of 15
 * A number of 15 test cases were planned for execution and all of them were executed
 * A number of 2 total bugs were found, from which the priority is: 1 is medium and 1 is high